 Davide Domenici is Associate Professor of Anthropology at the Department of History and Cultures of the University of Bologna (Italy), where he teaches courses on museum anthropology and Indigenous American art and cultures.
 He is a member of the teaching committee of the PhD programme in Cultural Heritage in the Digital Ecosystem.
-As a specialist in Indigenous American civilizations.
-Davide Domenici has been Director of the "Río La Venta" archaeological project (Chiapas, Mexico, 1998-2010) and of the "Cahokia" project (Illinois, USA, 2011-2017).
+As a specialist in Indigenous American civilizations, Davide Domenici has been Director of the "Río La Venta" archaeological project (Chiapas, Mexico, 1998-2010) and of the "Cahokia" project (Illinois, USA, 2011-2017).
 Over the last two decades he has been studying the technology of manuscript painting in pre-Hispanic and colonial Mesoamerica by means of non-destructive scientific analyses, in collaboration with the MOLAB mobile laboratory (CNR, Italy).
 His current research and book project explores the cultural biographies of Mesoamerican artifacts brought to Italy during the sixteenth century.

-David Do Paço is the Academic Cooperation Attaché at the French Institute in the United States, in San Francisco.
+David Do Paço is a research professor at the University of Lille, and the Academic Cooperation Attaché at the French Institute in the United States, in San Francisco.
 In 2012, he earned his PhD in history from the Université Paris 1 Panthéon-Sorbonne after researching the eighteenth-century Vienna's Ottoman milieu.
 In 2015, the Voltaire Foundation published his monograph L'Orient à Vienne au dix-huitième siècle.
-David Do Paco wrote several articles on urban history, the new diplomatic history, and social history.
+Prof. Do Paço wrote several articles on urban history, the new diplomatic history, and social history.
 He successively served at the University Paris 1, the EUI, CEU, Sciences Po, Columbia University, and the British Library.
-His current research explores the social life of Muslims in early modern European and North American cities art, and historical cartography.
+His current research explores the social life of Muslims in early modern European and North American cities.

+Marco Fratini, a University of Turin graduate in Art History, is a historian and librarian for the Waldensian Cultural Centre Foundation and Waldensian Studies Society.
+He researches Waldensian history, the history of Piedmontese art, and historical cartography.
 Spanning the late Middle Ages and the early modern era, he has studied painted representations of heretics in relation to the preaching of religious orders in Piedmont, the cartographic representation of the territory inhabited by the Waldensians in the western Alpine region, the forms of dissimulation, survival, and resistance of the reformed Waldensians in southern Italy, and the networks of political and cultural relations of the Waldensians with European Protestant countries.
 He is currently researching rare forms of iconographic representation of the Waldensians, exploring their role in shaping a specific ethnic and confessional identity within European Protestantism.